SJW Shareholder/Stockholder Letter Transcript:

 $1,111

-(in thousands, except per share amounts and where otherwise noted)
+(in thousands, except per-share amounts and where otherwise noted)

 Operating Results

-Total operating revenues
+Total operating revenue

 Net income